Coherent-Partners/spark-python-sdk/docs/batches.md

 > [!NOTE]
 > It is important to note that the Batches API is recommended when dealing with
-> datasets consisting of more than 10,000, with a calculation time of about 500ms or more.
+> datasets consisting of more than 10,000 records, with a calculation time longer than 500ms.
 > Unless you have specific requirements or reasons to use a different approach,
 > such as [Services API](./services.md) as an alternative, this API is the way to go.